ForwardFeed/ER-nextdex/README.md

 A web application about the Elite Redux pokemon game, acts as a documentation.
 ER is made thanks to pret-pokeemerald hence all other games based on this work may reuse a significan part of this project.

 ## tldr; How to make all work
-requires npm and nodejs
+requires git, npm and nodejs, and protoc
 This will initialize the project
 ```
+git submodule update --init

 npm install
+npm run protoc
 npm run build
+# this should spawn an error and it's normal
+# nextdex_config.json should appear and you need to edit the field project_root
 npm run run
 ```

-then `nextdex_config.json` should appear and you need to edit the field project_root `project_root` is the path of your Elite Redux folder.

 ```
 # this will pull the latest into Alphatest